Yorzaren/ctf/_posts/2021-7-19-oversee-and-govern.md

 ---

 # Oversee and Govern
+One of the categories in the Department of Energy's CyberForce Program - Conquer the Hill: Adventurer Edition 2021

+{% include toc %}

 ## Oversee and Govern: Anomaly 7 (20pts)
 Identify the NIST subcategory that best aligns with the situations below: